JonJagger/cyber-dojo/docker-server.md

 `"image_name": string`

   The name of docker image to execute `cyber-dojo.sh`.
-  Optional.
-Not required if you're using a raw-server instead of a docker-server.
+  <br>Optional.
+Not required if you're using a raw-server instead
+  of a docker-server.
 - - - - - - - - - - - - - - - - - - - -
 `"visible_filenames": [ string* ]`